 DISCUSSION

 We proposed that generation of niche complexity by spatially and temporally heterogeneous environmental conditions is the dominant control on diversity in riparian plant communities.
 Under this framework, suppression of natural environmental heterogeneity by human modification of river flow regimes and catchment landscapes would result in lower diversity (Poff et al. 1997, 2010).
 This niche-oriented model of riparian plant diversity received mixed support in our study: species richness (SR) in fact decreased as hydrological conditions became more heterogeneous, and flow homogenisation by dams was associated with greater SR. Although abundance of exotic species did increase with the proportion of surrounding land used for agricultural or silvicultural production, there was no relationship between exotic abundance and flow modification, and negative relationships were found with metrics of hydrological heterogeneity.
 The proportion of variation in functional diversity explained by environmental variables was comparatively lower than SR or exotic abundance.
 Functional diversity metrics showed unimodal relationships with some metrics of hydrological heterogeneity, and declined with others.
-Flow modification was a weak predictor of functional diversity, and we found no effect of land use.
+Flow modification was a weak predictor of functional diversity and we found no effect of land use.

 Flow regime was nevertheless the most consistently powerful predictor of diversity in our study.
 Models derived from hydrological metrics explained more total and independent variation in SR, exotic abundance and FRic.SES than any other group of environmental variables.
 Additionally, of the individual environmental variables with significant relationships to FDis.SES, consistency in monthly maximum flows (C_MaxM) explained the most variation.
 Given that a large proportion of variation in diversity metrics and exotic abundance explained by flow regime was co-explained by soil and climatic variables, is it possible to attribute flow regime as the dominant control on diversity?
 SR increased with contingency of minimum flows (M_MinM, Fig 2d), and also increased when M_MinM was increased by flow modification (M_MinM.mod, Fig 2h).
 SR had no direct relationship with the degree of modification of contingency of minimum flows (i.e. C_MinM.mod) did increase as dry season flows (MDFMDFDry.mod, Fig 2g) were upregulated, which would increase constancy of minimum flows.
 Removal of the outlying pair of sites which had experienced extreme modification strengthened the relationship of MDFMDFDry.mod with SR (R2 = 0.117 vs 0.283).
 Likewise, greater high flow frequency (MDFAnnHSNum) was associated with lower FRic.SES and FDis.SES, and communities with altered high flow frequency followed the same trend (Figs 3d, 4d).
-Extent of flow modification independently explained variation only in species richness, however, and changes to only a fraction hydrological metrics were important.
+Extent of flow modification independently explained variation only in species richness however, and changes to only a fraction hydrological metrics were important.
 As such it was not possible to give a conclusive affirmative response to this question; it is possible that relatively shallow extent of flow modification in the region over a relatively short timeframe (~30 years) (Mackay et al. 2014) did not provide the contrast required to find a consistent effect.
 Nevertheless, the importance of hydrological metrics in our optimal models of species richness, exotic abundance, FRic.SES and FDis.SES lends weight to the case that hydrology was an important control on diversity.